bugnificent/jmeter-test/README.md

 *   **Connection refused:** Double-check that JMeter is running and that the port you're using is correct.
 Check for firewalls that might be blocking the connection.
 *   **Cannot find JMeter in JVisualVM:**  Make sure you've added the JMX connection correctly in JVisualVM.

-___ This section provides a basic overview of monitoring JMeter using JMX.
-Refer to the JMeter documentation for more details.
-Or you can just simply run from your JMeter app.

 This test plan is intended to gather performance data related to response times, throughput, and error rates under stress, enabling identification of potential bottlenecks or areas for optimization within the jPetStore application.